piccolo-orm/piccolo/docs/src/piccolo/query_types/objects.rst

     >>> band_1 == band_2
     True

 It works by comparing the primary key value of each object.
-It's equivalent to:
+It's equivalent to
+this:

 .. code-block:: python